MistAiDev/Mist-Ai-Project/README.md

 - Step 3: Select “Create New Project”.
 - Step 4: Wait for the database to setup.
 This will take a few minutes as supabase setups various directories.
 - Step 5: Select the “SQL Editor” tab from the left navigation menu.
-- Step 6: Copy in your own SQL dump file or optionally use the provided file in the cloud directory at: "src/supabase/db.sql".
+- Step 6: Copy in your own SQL dump file or optionally use the provided file in the misty directory at: "src/supabase/db.sql".
 Note: You can use the command "supabase db dump" if you have a pre-exisiting supabase database to generate the SQL dump file.
 - Step 7: Paste the SQL code into the SQL Editor and hit run in the bottom right.
 - Step 8: Select the “Databases” tab from the left navigation menu to verify all of the tables have been added properly.